Achillea

-Achillea /ækᵻˈliːə/ is a genus of flowering plants in the family Asteraceae, known colloquially as yarrows.
-The plants typically have frilly leaves.
-The common name "yarrow" usually refers to A. millefolium.
+Achillea /ækᵻˈliːə/ is a genus of flowering plants in the family Asteraceae.
+The plants typically have frilly leaves and are known colloquially as yarrows, although this common name usually refers to A. millefolium.
 The genus was named after the Greek mythological character Achilles, whose soldiers were said to have used yarrow to treat their wounds; this is reflected by common names such as allheal and bloodwort.
 The genus is native primarily to Eurasia and North America.

 Description

 These plants typically have frilly, hairy, aromatic leaves.
 The plants show large, flat clusters of small flowers at the top of the stem.
 The flowers can be white, yellow, orange, pink or red and are generally visited by many insects, and are thus characterised by a generalised pollination system.

 Taxonomy

 Carl Linnaeus described the genus in 1753.
 The common name "yarrow" is usually applied to Achillea millefolium, but may also be used for other species within the genus.